Magnetic North runs a comprehensive Artist and Project Development programme

 - ARTIST ATTACHMENT sustained development for mid-career artists.
 A major new paid development opportunity for Scottish-based artists with a significant track record from any art form.

 - ROUGH MIX creative lab.
 A two week multi-art form practical opportunity for artists to try out new ideas and new ways of working.
 It brings together a small group of practitioners from different disciplines and gives them time to start developing new projects in a supportive and collaborative atmosphere.
 Rough Mix is open to both established and emergent artists and selection is through an open call process.
 The next Rough Mix will be in Perth in January 2019, you can find out more here.

 - SPACE/TIME creative retreat.
 A 5 day multi-art form residential retreat for artists from all disciplines, built around facilitated discussion and individual time for reflection.
 Participation in Space/Time is open to established artists and selection is through an open call process.
-Our next retreat will be at Cove Park from 4th-9th October 2018.
-You can find information about how to apply here.
-The deadline for applications is 1pm on 24th August.
+The next retreat will take place at Lyth Arts Centre in March 2019 and applications are now closed.

 - 2018 NEW ZEALAND PLAYWRIGHT RESIDENCY.
 An opportunity for a playwright based in Scotland to spend three months as writer-in-residence with a New Zealand theatre company.
 Now closed to applications - more information here.